DarqueWarrior/generator-team/generators/k8s/README.md

 # Kubernetes sub-generator

-The k8s sub-generator creates a CI/CD pipeline in Visual Studio Teams Services (VSTS) and generates the template files needed to provision a basic Kubernetes web application using helm.
+The k8s sub-generator generates the template files needed to deploy a web application into Kubernetes using helm.

 #### Table of Contents
 1. [Installing](#installing)